 Serious runners and cyclists are likely familiar with blood doping, an illegal practice used to enhance red blood cell production to improve exercise performance.
 Since the herbal concoction is said to improve hemopoiesis (making new blood cells), is it possible it might be a natural blood doping solution?
 This is not known.
 It's not known if HemoHim increases red blood cell production in people or if it helps athletes participating in marathons or triathlons.

 In some circles, the supplement is rumored to help a wide range of disorders such as kidney disease, cancer, COID-19, high blood pressure, eczema, HIV, fatty liver disease, and gout.
 Human studies cannot be located to support these claims.

 Who Makes HemoHim?

-The supplement is patented (number 6964785B2) and the holder of the patent is the Korea Atomic Energy Research Institute (KAERI).
-The supplement is manufactured and packaged by Kolmar BNH Co LTD which is located at 22 Techno 3-ro Yuseong-gu Jung-gu Jung-Gu, Seoul, South Korea.
-Kolmar BNH has been in business since 2004 and is involved with the research and development of health supplements, functional foods, and cosmetics.
-The company was formally known as Sun Bio-Tech but the name changed to Kolmar in 2013.
+The supplement is patented (number 6964785B2) and the patent holder is the Korea Atomic Energy Research Institute (KAERI).
+The supplement is manufactured and packaged by Kolmar BNH Co LTD, which is located at 22 Techno 3-ro Yuseong-gu Jung-gu Jung-Gu, Seoul, South Korea.
+Kolmar BNH has been in business since 2004 and is involved with researching and developing health supplements, functional foods, and cosmetics.
+The company was formally known as Sun Bio-Tech, but the name changed to Kolmar in 2013.

 Where Is It Made?